-The Company's receivables consist mainly of tax credits due from the governments of Canada.
-As such, the Company does not believe it is subject to significant credit risk.
+The Company's receivables consist of tax credits due from the government of Canada which the Company does not believe it is subject to significant credit risk.
+The tax credits related to Value Added Taxes ("VAT") in Argentina, for which recoverability is uncertain, are written down.
+If VAT is collected in the future it will be recorded as recoveries on the statement of operations.